 Say Goodbye to Finland With Reindeer Meat

-The only reason you're likely to stay at a hotel in Vantaa, Finland is if you've got an early flight out of nearby Helsinki airport the next morning.
+The only reason you're likely to stay in Vantaa, Finland is if you've got an early Finnair flight out of nearby Helsinki airport the next morning.
 Thankfully, said airport allows you to sample one of Finland's most traditional foods, so even if your trip was as short and productive as a Finnish work week, you can leave the country saying you've sampled reindeer meat.

 Specifically, the Fly Inn Restaurant & Deli near Gate 27 serves reindeer burgers, which allows you to eat something somewhat strange in a decidedly normal way.